kwertyops/byte-of-python/src/dudraw_quickstart.md

 ## How do I save my image in a file?

-   Use the `dudraw.save()` function.
-You can output either .png files or .jpg files.
-The extension you use in the file name determines what file type is output.
+   Use the `dudraw.save()` function to output `.jpg` files.
-   Here's an example of a program that draws a very simple picture, and saves the output to two files, one .png and one .jpg:
+   Here's an example of a program that draws a very simple picture, and saves the output to a `.jpg` file:

 ```python
 {{#include programs/dudraw_quickstart/save_image.py}}